Mean-Street/DistributedSystemForDataManagement/spark/README.md

 ## Deployment on AWS

 * Follow the instructions in `../kafka/README.md`
+* Follow the instructions in `../cassandra/README.md`
 * Create an EC2 instance (Ubuntu, micro is sufficient)
+* (TODO: to be done on Cassandra's machine?)
+For Cassandra, open the port `4040` in the security group of the instance
 * Connect through SSH and run:

 ```bash